What pillows do Four Seasons Hotels use? You can actually buy them -- and their budget alternatives

 Should you buy the Four Seasons pillow?

-The Four Season Down & Feather pillow is carefully crafted with a dreamy blend of premium materials, making it suitable all kinds of sleepers.
+The Four Season Down & Feather pillow is carefully crafted with a dreamy blend of premium materials, making it suitable for all kinds of sleepers.

 We expect the natural down and feather mix to be supremely plush yet supportive, and a strong choice for those prone to hot sleep, thanks to its 240 thread count cotton cover.

-However as you might expect considering the brand and the materials used, the Four Seasons Down & Feather is an expensive pillow with prices starting from $190 for a twin.
+However, as you might expect, considering the brand and the materials used, the Four Seasons Down & Feather is an expensive pillow with prices starting from $190 for a twin.

-Unlike with other bedding brands, these pillows also lack a warranty or sleep trial.
+Unlike other bedding brands, these pillows also lack a warranty or sleep trial.
 This means you'll be stuck with these costly pillows even if you're not satisfied with the purchase.

-The lack of benefits aside, Four Seasons is a luxury name and if you're planning on recreating the same hotel experience at home, investing in a set of Down & Feather pillows from this prestigious brand is one great way to go about it.
+The lack of benefits aside, Four Seasons is a luxury name, and if you're planning on recreating the same hotel experience at home, investing in a set of Down & Feather pillows from this prestigious brand is one great way to go about it.

 Becky is a Sleep Staff Writer at Tom’s Guide covering all things sleep-related including product reviews, research studies, news and explainers.
 She works on specialist bedding content and is responsible for buyer’s guides like the best pillows for all sleepers and best mattress protectors focusing on popular brands such as Tempur-Pedic, Avocado, Coop Home Goods and more.
 Becky is a PPA accredited journalist who is keen to explore the intricacies of sleep, its effects on skincare, mental wellbeing and work performance.
 While not thinking of sleep, she can be seen reading in cosy bookshops or learning about global food culture.